KaiweiLL/overnight-fires/README.md

 - OBEs identification and fire weather feature calculation (Data processing and algorithms/06_OBEs identification and feature calculation.R)
   - OBEs and non-OBEs identification
   - Daytime and nighttime extremes of hourly fire weather and their range calculation
+- Cross-validation of GOES-based OBEs with LEO
+  - Overpasses reconstruction of LEO satellites - AQUA, TERRA, Suomi NPP
+  - Examine how frequently fire activity was observed by LEO with OBEs
 #### 2. Analysis
 - Spatiotemporal distribution and statistics of OBEs (including Figure 1; Analysis/01_distribution and statistics.R)
   - Fire with and without OBEs, total OBEs, OBEs by seasons and by fire classes